This post contains affiliate links. See our disclosure policy here.

 Cocktail History

-The Cobra’s Fang is a classic tiki cocktail that was originally created by Don the Beachcomber in the 1930s at his bar in Hollywood, California.
-This version by Patrick Gartner of Donna in New York City, New York streamlines the recipe by utilizing Smith & Cross Traditional Jamaican Rum in place of a blend of Demerara and Jamaican rums and opting for Swedish punsch, a Nordic rum liqueur, instead of Angostura aromatic bitters and velvet falernum liqueur.
+The Cobra’s Fang is a classic tiki cocktail that was originally created in the 1930s by Don the Beachcomber at his bar in Hollywood, California.
+This version by Patrick Gartner at Donna in New York City, New York streamlines the recipe by utilizing Smith & Cross Traditional Jamaican Rum in place of a blend of Demerara and Jamaican rums and opting for Swedish punsch, a Nordic rum liqueur, instead of aromatic bitters and velvet falernum liqueur.
 It then pairs these flavors with the classic template’s citrus juices, passion fruit flavor, grenadine, and its famous snake head garnish.

 Cocktail Ingredients